rhel-labs/instruqt/selinux-policy/05-selinux-policy2/assignment.md

 ---
 ### Check for the AVC denials

-Our service app is up and running, but in the policy is hard coded to make it run in Permissive mode.
-The system does not stop it from accessing any requested objects, but it logs all the SELinux violations in /var/log/audit/audit.log
+Our service app is up and running, SELinux is in enforcing mode, but in the policy is hard coded to allow our application to run in Permissive mode.
+The system does not stop *testapp* from accessing any requested objects, but it logs all the SELinux policy violations in /var/log/audit/audit.log

-To start building our policy we will look in the audit log for messages of type AVC that happened today.
+To start modifying our policy to allow the actions required by our application we will look in the audit log for messages of type AVC that happened today.
 We use the **ausearch** command.

 ```bash
 sudo ausearch --message AVC --start today